willtebbutt/GHCNData.jl/README.md

 # Requirements

 Presently, this package assumes that you have `tar` installed on your system.
-If this isn't true for you system, please either install it or open an issue (probably this package should be using [`Tar.jl`](https://github.com/JuliaIO/Tar.jl) anyway).
+If this isn't true for you system, please either install it or open an issue (probably this package should be using [`Tar.jl`](https://github.com/JuliaIO/Tar.jl) anyway -- I'll make this change if people need it).